michael-act/HyperSkill/README.md

 6. [Simple Chatty Bot](https://hyperskill.org/projects/97?track=2) ❌

 ### Information
-❌ I have finished it but I don't want to share because it's so easy.
+❌ I have finished it but I don't want to share because it's so easy. <br />
-✔️ Finish and have been shared.
+✔️ Finish and have been shared. <br />
-⏳ Not finished yet.
+⏳ Not finished yet. <br />